What is a digital portfolio?

 - Understand other perspectives and cultures

-A digital portfolio is simply a blank canvas and suitable home for showcasing 21st century learning.
+A digital portfolio is simply a blank canvas and a suitable home for showcasing 21st-century learning.
 What the final product looks like and how it is presented will greatly vary with each student, but we need to take the first step to support these efforts.
 Groton-Dunstable educators have opportunities to promote the exciting, amazing work of their students to the greater community through a digital portfolio.

 If you have any questions along the way, donâ€™t hesitate to contact Luke Callahan, Director of Technology & Digital Learning, at firstname.lastname@example.org.